jamiepratt/hyperlith/README.md

 # Hyperlith: the hypermedia based monolith

-This is a small and very opinionated fullstack Datastar framework mostly for my personal use.
+This is a small and very opinionated fullstack [Datastar](https://data-star.dev/) framework mostly for my personal use.
 However, I felt there were some ideas in here that were worth sharing.

+Hyperlith only uses a subset of Datastar's feartures.
+If you want a production ready full featured [Datastar Clojure SDK use the official SDK](https://github.com/starfederation/datastar/tree/main/sdk/clojure).

 **WARNING:**  API can change at any time!
 Use at your own risk.

 ## Rational (more like a collection of opinions)